Dangerous Metrics LLC

 Published posts

-• Use AI where it speeds understanding, drafting, or analysis without handing away accountability.
+• Use AI where it speeds understanding, drafting, or analysis without making it the headline.

 • Keep human review in the loop for decisions, publishing, and any output that can create downstream risk.